ConduitNetwork/docs/administration/users/users.rst

    Password
     Password must contain at least one uppercase letter, one lowercase letter, a number, and a symbol.
    Enabled
-    If unchecked, the user will no longer be able to sign into |morpheus|, but their user data will remain.
+    If unchecked, the user will no longer be able to sign into |conduit|, but their user data will remain.
    Password Expired
     If enabled, the User will be forced to create a new password upon next login.
 The expired password cannot be used again.
    Linux Settings
-    Creates a User with the supplied Username, Password and/or Key-pair on Linux Instances when "Create my User" is selected during provisioning, or a User Group is added to an Instance of which this |morpheus| user is a member of.
+    Creates a User with the supplied Username, Password and/or Key-pair on Linux Instances when "Create my User" is selected during provisioning, or a User Group is added to an Instance of which this |conduit| user is a member of.
    Windows Settings
-    Creates a User with the supplied Username, Password and/or Key-pair on Windows Instances when "Create my User" is selected during provisioning, or a User Group is added to an Instance of which this |morpheus| user is a member of.
+    Creates a User with the supplied Username, Password and/or Key-pair on Windows Instances when "Create my User" is selected during provisioning, or a User Group is added to an Instance of which this |conduit| user is a member of.

     ..
 IMPORTANT:: Please ensure password entered is allowable by Windows.